Serial flight stowaway jailed in Florida, nabbed at beach resort

 At the northeast Florida airport, the 63-year-old stowaway was asked by a resort shuttle driver if she was another woman with a reservation at the Omni Amelia Island Plantation Resort.

-Claiming she was, Hartman checked into a $300 per night villa under the false name, according to the police report.
+Claiming she was, Hartman checked into a $300 (196.65 pounds) per night villa under the false name, according to the police report.

 Later that day, the real woman with the reservation arrived, and hotel staff called the room and requested that she come to the front desk.
 Hartman then disappeared, police said.